Time: 1-2 HOURS

 Even though you are in the trees, you will get periodic glimpses of K-Bay.
 Don't worry these views only get better.

-There's actually a few ropes along the trail for the steeper parts.
-These would be helpful on one of the typical muddy days.
-Luckily for me, I managed to hike on a day where it was actually dry.
+There are actually a few ropes along the trail for the steeper parts.
+These will be helpful on one of the typical muddy days, but they aren't necessary if you have great balance (or just grippy shoes).

-This ladder leads to one pillbox along the trail.
+As you get near the end of the trail, you will come across this ladder, which leads down to a pillbox (but no the MAIN pillbox).
 These structures were used as defensive posts during World War I and II to spot and attack enemy ships and planes.
 Enter at your own risk!

 A rare occasion in Hawaii where the name of the hike can be found along the trail.
 This hike is also called "Digging Hill," which is a direct translation from Hawaiian.
-The pillbox is just a few minutes beyond this sign.
+The main pillbox is just a minute beyond this sign.

 And we're here!
 Man are these views impressive.
 Here we are looking north along the Windward Coast.
 That little island to the right is Chinaman's Hat, an island you can actually walk to if the tide is low enough.